mdn/content/files/en-us/web/api/extendableevent/index.md

 ## Examples

 This code snippet is from the [service worker prefetch sample](https://github.com/GoogleChrome/samples/blob/gh-pages/service-worker/prefetch/service-worker.js) (see [prefetch example live](https://googlechrome.github.io/samples/service-worker/prefetch/).)
-The code calls {{domxref("ExtendableEvent.waitUntil()")}} in {{domxref("ServiceWorkerGlobalScope.oninstall")}}, delaying treating the {{domxref("ServiceWorkerRegistration.installing")}} worker as installed until the passed promise resolves successfully.
+The code calls {{domxref("ExtendableEvent.waitUntil()")}} in {{domxref("ServiceWorkerGlobalScope.install_event", "oninstall")}}, delaying treating the {{domxref("ServiceWorkerRegistration.installing")}} worker as installed until the passed promise resolves successfully.
 The promise resolves when all resources have been fetched and cached, or else when any exception occurs.

 The code snippet also shows a best practice for versioning caches used by the service worker.
 Though there's only one cache in this example, the same approach can be used for multiple caches.
 It maps a shorthand identifier for a cache to a specific, versioned cache name.